IvanHinz/algo_problems/README.md

-# hws_hse
+# algo_problems

-some problems from homeworks and contests hse
+problems from hse contests related to algorithms and data structures course